programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

      [-121.266132, 39.272717],
      ...
 ```
-The `GeoJsonTooltip()` method allows users to extract and display data in the `properties` dictionary in the floating information box.

 ## Add data to the Choropleth map's "property" dictionary

-Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have the data you want to display.
+Unfortunately, as you can see from the above example, the GeoJSON data doesn't currently have all the data generated earlier in the lesson.
 It can be added by iterating over the GeoJSON data, finding the information in the `map_df` dataframe, and adding it, selectively, to the GeoJSON properties dictionary.
 Here's how to do this:

-1. Create a `map_data_lookup` dataframe that uses FIPS as its index.
-This will facilitate searching for each county's FIPS number and extract data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
+1. Create a `map_data_lookup` dataframe that copies the `map_df` but which uses FIPS as its index.
+This will facilitate searching for each county's FIPS number and extracting the data from the `map_df` (count of deaths, population, etc.) to be added to the GeoJSON data.
 1. Iterate over the GeoJSON data and add new property variables with data from the `map_df` dataframe.

 Here's what the code looks like.
-The line numbers have been added to faciliate the explanation of what is going on.
-(It's more complex than it looks!)
+The line numbers have been added to faciliate the explanation.

 ```python
 1. map_data_lookup = map_df.set_index('FIPS')